bigwiv/Biopython-cn/chr16.rst

 necessary to use single-precision floats (Float8, Float16, etc.) rather than double, which is used by default.

-16.1.3??Using the logistic regression model for classification
+16.1.3  Using the logistic regression model for classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Classification is performed by calling the ``classify`` function.
 Given
 a logistic regression model and the values for *x*\ :sub:`1` and
 *x*\ :sub:`2` (e.g. for a gene pair of unknown operon structure), the
 ``classify`` function returns ``1`` or ``0``, corresponding to class OP
 and class NOP, respectively.
-For example, let¡¯s consider the gene pairs
+For example, letâ€™s consider the gene pairs
 *yxcE*, *yxcD* and *yxiB*, *yxiA*:

     --------------